SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    >> }
    << APL has now been removed from the dictionary

-Alternatively, you can remove a key-value pair from a dictionary with the ``removeValueForKey`` method.
+Alternatively, remove a key-value pair from a dictionary with the ``removeValueForKey`` method.
 This method removes the key-value pair if it exists, and returns the removed value,